sandbar0polymer/EARTH/README.md

 ## TODO

-- Add arbitrary state to each NFT in contract.
 - Prepare setup for deployment on Mainnet.
     - Which wallet to use?
     - Set auction duration to 1day.